Online Geometric Covering and Piercing: Upper Bound

-Due to Corollary~\ref{cor:hyp}, for piercing fixed-oriented hypercubes having a side length in the range $[1,k]$, the $\AC$ has a competitive ratio of at most~$2^d\left(2^{d} -1\right)\log_{2} (2k)+1$.
-Here, we propose an algorithm having a better competitive ratio.
+Since the value of aspect$_{\infty}$ ratio is $1$ for (axis-aligned) hypercube and the fact that a hypercube with a side length in the range $[1,k]$ is equivalent to a hypercube with a width in the range $[\frac{1}{2},\frac{k}{2}]$, as a corollary to Theorem~\ref{thm:alpha_inf}, $\AC$ has a competitive ratio of at most~$2^d\left(2^{d} -1\right){\lceil}\log_{2} k{\rceil}+1$ for piercing homothetic hypercubes having a side length in the range $[1,k]$.
+Here, we propose an algorithm that has a better competitive ratio.

 Let $\sigma\subset \IR^d$ be a hypercube having side length $\ell$.
 We partition the hypercube $\sigma$ into $2^d$ smaller sub-hypercubes, each having side length $\ell/2$.
 Let $P_\sigma^j$ be a $j$th sub-hypercube of $\sigma$, where $j\in[2^d]$. \begin{observation} For each $j\in[2^d]$, if we place points at the vertices of $P_\sigma^j$, then $\sigma$ contains exactly $3^d$ distinct points. \end{observation} \begin{proof} Without loss of generality, let the center of $\sigma$ coincide with the origin, and the side length of $\sigma$ is two.
 Note that the sub-hypercube $P_\sigma^j$ is a hypercube of side length one.
-Thus the corner points of $P_\sigma^j$ are integer points.
-To prove the observation, it suffices to calculate the number of integer points contained in the hypercube $\sigma$.
+Thus, the corner points of $P_\sigma^j$ are integer points.
+To prove the observation, it suffices to calculate the number of distinct integer points contained in the hypercube $\sigma$.
 Since $\sigma$ is centered at the origin and has side length two, each coordinate of any integer point in $\sigma$ has three possible values from $\{-1,0,1\}$.
 As a result, $\sigma$ contains exactly $3^d$ integer points. \end{proof}

 \textbf{\AV:} Let $\A$ be the piercing set maintained by our algorithm to pierce the incoming hypercubes.
-Initially, $\A=\phi$.
-Our algorithm does the following on receiving a new input hypercube $\sigma$. \begin{itemize} \item If the existing piercing set pierces $\sigma$, then do nothing. \item Otherwise, \begin{itemize} \item if $\sigma$ is a unit hypercube, then our online algorithm adds all the vertices of $\sigma$ to $\A$. \item else, our online algorithm adds all vertices of $P_\sigma^j$ to $\A$, where $j\in[2^d]$. \end{itemize} \end{itemize} Due to Observation~\ref{obs:3}, upon arrival of a hypercube in $\IR^d$, $\AV$ adds at most $3^d$ distinct points.
+Initially, $\A=\emptyset$.
+Our algorithm does the following on receiving a new input hypercube $\sigma$. \begin{itemize} \item If the existing piercing set pierces $\sigma$, do nothing. \item Otherwise, \begin{itemize} \item if $\sigma$ is a unit hypercube, our online algorithm adds all the vertices of $\sigma$ to $\A$. \item else, our online algorithm adds all vertices of $P_\sigma^j$ to $\A$, for all $j\in[2^d]$. \end{itemize} \end{itemize} Due to Observation~\ref{obs:3}, upon the arrival of a hypercube in $\IR^d$, $\AV$ adds at most $3^d$ distinct points.